AnalogDragon/Taiko-Input/HW/README_EN.md

 ### Interfaces

-- ¢Ù Two single drum input interfaces, with interface definitions inspired by Taiko Force.
+- 1 Two single drum input interfaces, with interface definitions inspired by Taiko Force.
-- ¢Ú One dual drum input interface that can be soldered with an IDC-16P ribbon connector or an XAD connector (B16B-XADSS-N) to accommodate different interfaces of dual drums.
+- 2 One dual drum input interface that can be soldered with an IDC-16P ribbon connector or an XAD connector (B16B-XADSS-N) to accommodate different interfaces of dual drums.
-- ¢Û Configuration USB interface for configuring the sampling microcontroller.
+- 3 Configuration USB interface for configuring the sampling microcontroller.
-- ¢Ü Taiko USB interface, when plugged into a computer, it enumerates as a USB-HID keyboard device for receiving drum data.
+- 4 Taiko USB interface, when plugged into a computer, it enumerates as a USB-HID keyboard device for receiving drum data.
-- ¢Ý Service button input, soldered with an XAD or IDC connector to connect different button panels.
+- 5 Service button input, soldered with an XAD or IDC connector to connect different button panels.
 The 16P interface is for custom connections, 36P is for the 12-pin IO board interface, and 40P is for updating the frame's IO board interface.
 It can connect up to 8 buttons with common ground.
-- ¢Þ STM32 burning interface and configuration serial port.
+- 6 STM32 burning interface and configuration serial port.
-- ¢ß CH552/CH554 boot selection switch.
+- 7 CH552/CH554 boot selection switch.

 ## Single Drum Hardware